chris-short/devopsish.com/content/post/135/index.md

 [The 2019 Web Developer Roadmap - A Visual Guide to Becoming a Front End, Back End, or DevOps Developer](https://www.freecodecamp.org/news/2019-web-developer-roadmap/)

-[An Inconvenient Truth of the Cloud Native World](https://www.tfir.io/2019/07/05/cloud-native-trends-security-risk-dirk-hohndel-cncf-kubecon/) — "No matter how you slice it, “a better understanding of the code that you're running is always an advantage," says Dirk Hohndel, Vice President and Chief Open Source Officer at VMware.
+[An Inconvenient Truth of the Cloud Native World](https://www.tfir.io/2019/07/05/cloud-native-trends-security-risk-dirk-hohndel-cncf-kubecon/) — "No matter how you slice it, "a better understanding of the code that you're running is always an advantage," says Dirk Hohndel, Vice President and Chief Open Source Officer at VMware.

 [Get your work recognized: write a brag document](https://jvns.ca/blog/brag-documents/) — This is really great advice from Julia Evans.